About the Program

 Katharina Kaiser, Lecturer.
 History of philosophy, aesthetics, literary modernism, art.

 Niko Kolodny, Professor.
+Moral philosophy, political philosophy.

 Geoffrey Lee, Associate Professor.
+Metaphysics, philosophy of mind, foundations of cognitive science.

 John MacFarlane, Professor.
 Ancient philosophy, philosophical logic, philosophy of language, epistemology.